 If you are in Lucca, you can also consider the idea of taking the train.
-There is a direct Regionale train that, crossing the Garfagnana area, takes about 1 hour and 45 minutes.
+There is a direct Regionale train that, crosses the Garfagnana area and takes about 1 hour and 45 minutes.
 In this case, you should spend the night in Equi because the Nativity scene usually is in the late afternoon and night.

 The itinerary of the nativity scene of Equi Terme

 The small historical center and its narrow streets are the scenery of the living nativity scene of Equi Terme.
 There is a limited number of entrances at the same time due to security reasons and also to allow visitors to enjoy the show.
 So be patient, it may take a while to enter.
 We stayed in the queue for more than one hour due to a big turnout of people coming from the entire region.
 I could hear different Tuscan and Ligurian dialects while I was in the line.

 Moreover, the presepe vivente is terrific, and it was worth waiting so long.
 You could interact with the characters in costume, and ask them what they were representing, and about the tools, they were working with.

 Characters of the nativity scene